taskflow/taskflow/doc/cookbook/dispatch.md

 # Wait on Topologies

-When you call `dispatch` or `silent_dispatch`, the taskflow object will dispatch the present graph to threads and maintain a list of data structures called *topology* to store the execution status.
+Unlike `wait_for_all`, calling `dispatch` or `silent_dispatch`
-These topologies are not cleaned up automatically on completion.
+will not clean up the topologies upon completion.
+This allows users to dump the graph structure, in particular, created from dynamic tasking.
+However, it may be necessary at some points of the program to synchronize with the previously dispatched graphs.
+Cpp-Taskflow provides a method `wait_for_topologies` for this purpose.

 ```cpp